Altinn/altinn-studio-docs/content/app/design/guidelines/components/title-and-paragraph/_index.en.md

 ### Guidelines:
 - Text length in a paragraph should not fill the module box 100%, as long lines disturb reading flow.
 - Paragraphs should be restricted to a width of 696px, even if the module fills 1056px.
-- the text should always be aligned to the left.
+- The text should always be aligned to the left.
 - Keep the correct order of the header size levels.
 Don't skip sizes, but go down by one at a time.
 This means that changes in text size changes should be between H2/H3, H1/H2, or stay the same.
 This avoids sharp differences between H1/H3.
 - Ha riktig rekkefølge på overskriftsnivåene.
 Ikke hopp over nivåer, men gå nedover et nivå om gangen.
 For eksempel er H2 - H2 og H2 - H3 lov, men H1 - H3 er ikke lov.